Great Naktong Offensive: Tabu-dong

 North Korean attacks on Taegu, September 1950.

 While four divisions of the KPA II Corps attacked south in the P'ohang-dong, Kyongju, and Yongch'on area, the remaining three divisions of the corps, the 3rd, 13th and 1st, conducted a converging attack on Taegu from the north and northwest.
 The KPA 3rd Division was to attack in the Waegwan area northwest of Taegu, the KPA 13th Division down the mountain ridges north of Taegu along and west of the Sangju-Taegu road and the KPA 1st Division along the high mountain ridges just east of the road.

 Defending Taegu, the US 1st Cavalry Division had a frontage of approximately 35 mi.
-The Division commander Major General Hobart R. Gay outposted the main avenues of entry into his zone and kept his three regiments concentrated behind these outposts.
+The Division commander Major general Hobart R. Gay outposted the main avenues of entry into his zone and kept his three regiments concentrated behind these outposts.
 Walker ordered the 1st Cavalry Division to attack north on September 1 in an effort to divert some of the KPA strength from the US 2nd and 25th Infantry Divisions in the south.
 Gay's initial decision upon receipt of this order was to attack north up the Sangju road, but his staff and regimental commanders all joined in urging that the attack instead be against Hill 518 in the US 7th Cavalry Regiment zone.
-Only two days before, Hill 518 had been in the ROK 1st Division zone and had been considered a KPA assembly point.
+Only two days before, Hill 518 had been in the ROKA 1st Division zone and had been considered a KPA assembly point.
 The 1st Cavalry Division, accordingly, prepared for an attack in the 7th Cavalry sector and for diversionary attacks by two companies of the 3rd Battalion, 8th Cavalry Regiment, on the 7th Cavalry's right flank.
 This left the 8th Cavalry only one infantry company in reserve.
 The regiment's 1st Battalion was on the hill mass to the west of the Bowling Alley and north of Tabu-dong; its 2nd Battalion was astride the road.

 This planned attack against Hill 518 coincided with the defection of Major Kim Song Jun of the KPA 19th Regiment, 13th Division.
 He reported that a full-scale KPA attack was to begin at dusk that day.
 The KPA 13th Division, he said, had just taken in 4,000 replacements, 2,000 of them without weapons, and was now back to a strength of approximately 9,000 men.
 Upon receiving this intelligence, Gay alerted all front-line units to be prepared for the attack.